-Viamonte is a community in the truest sense, attracting an inclusive and vibrant population of friends and neighbors who share an appreciation for living well and a passion for doing good.
+Viamonte is a community in the truest sense, attracting an inclusive and vibrant population of friends and neighbors aged 60 and older who share an appreciation for living well and a passion for doing good.
 In the profiles that follow, you will meet a sampling of those who have already chosen to make Viamonte their future home and, through their stories and portraits, enjoy a preview of retirement living in Walnut Creek.

 Meet Our Residents